 THE RANGE OF SCIENCE GCSES AVAILABLE

 Most students in Years 10 and 11 will study 9 periods of science a fortnight.
 The majority of students will complete a course in Combined Science (GCSE 9-1) which leads to 2 GCSEs.
-Alternatively, more able students who attain a level 6B or above for their end of KS3 Science Test may opt to spend a further 5 periods per fortnight following a two year course in the separate (triple) sciences (Biology, Chemistry and Physics) as a ‘Guided Choice’.
+Alternatively, more able students who attain a specific level for their end of KS3 Science and Mathematics Tests may opt to spend a further 5 periods per fortnight following a two year course in the separate (triple) sciences (Biology, Chemistry and Physics) as a ‘Guided Choice’.
 This will result in attaining 3 GCSEs.

 The most appropriate programme for the majority of students will comprise of the Combined Science (9-1).
-This choice is also adequate preparation for those students who may decide to study one or more Science A levels provided they attain at least grade 6 at GCSE.
+This choice is also adequate preparation for those students who may decide to study one or more Science A levels provided they attain the appropriate level.

 For students who enjoy science and are likely to pursue science ‘A’ levels, studying the separate sciences will provide further opportunities to develop their interest and enthusiasm for science as well as furnish them with additional knowledge, understanding and skills that will prepare them for the study of science at ‘A’ level.